-While the Cash Magnet Card offers valuable rewards and some nice benefits with no annual fee, other similar credit cards may offer more features or different benefits that are a better fit for you.
+While the Cash Magnet Card offers valuable rewards and some nice benefits, other similar credit cards may offer more features or different benefits that are a better fit for you.

 With this card, you’ll earn 1.5% cash back on every purchase you make.

 |Introductory Bonus Offers|